 One day while picking strawberries, the farmer found a nose, half-buried in the dirt.
 "How curious," said the farmer, and picked the nose up.
 He brushed the black soil from the nostrils and thought, "I don't think I know anyone who would have lost a nose."
 As the last bits of black soil fell from it, the nostrils of the nose flared to life, sniffing and wheezing.
 The farmer was startled, and dropped the nose back to the ground, where it continued to breathe and sniff and huff and puff.
 The farmer moved on and picked strawberries on the other side of the nose, but at the end of the day, he returned, picked up the nose, and brought it back to the house.

-The next day, the farmer went out to pick tomatoes, as they had just turned a beautiful deep shade of red.
-He spent all day picking the roundest tomatoes from the vines, gathering them in his wicker basket, and part of the afternoon besides.
+The next day the farmer went out to pick tomatoes, as they had just turned a beautiful deep shade of red.
+He spent all day picking the roundest tomatoes from the vines and gathering them in his wicker basket.
 A few hours before sunset, he looked down and discovered to his dismay that he had almost stepped on a set of eyes, which quivered and stared upwards at his bootheel.
 The farmer quickly moved his foot to avoid the eyes and bent down to take a closer look.
 As he moved, the eyes followed; as he gawped, the eyes blinked.